meithecatte/compilercrim.es/content/bootstrap/exception-context/index.md

 exception and all the words that throw it are directly next to each other, so it's easy to notice if this can happen.
 I suppose recursion would have the highest chance of triggering this.
-If this issue occurs in a context other than a recursive word, your exceptions are probably needlessly general anyway.
+If this issue occurs in a context other than a recursive word, your exceptions are probably needlessly general anyway, and should be split into more granular types.

 ## The implementation

 Okay, so how do we implement this `exception`...`end-exception` structure?
 Most of the work is actually done by `end-exception` itself.
-This is because we need to generate the variables and their underlying storage, as well as the code of the printing function, and we can't do both at once — we'd quickly end up putting a variable's dictionary header in the middle of our code.[^skipping]
+This is because we need to generate the variables with their underlying storage, as well as the code of the printing function of the exception, and we can't do both at once — we'd quickly end up putting a variable's dictionary header in the middle of our code.[^skipping]

-Therefore, the context variables themselves are defined first, and then `end-exception` walks the dictionary to process all the variables after they've been defined.
-For this purpose, a dictionary entry can be pointed at in two
+Therefore, the context variables themselves are defined first, and then `end-exception` *walks through the dictionary* to process all the variables, after they've been defined.

-locations:
+While traversing the dictionary, we can point at an entry in two places:

 ![Diagram illustrates what is about to be described.](nt-and-xt.svg)

 The *name token* (`nt` for short) points to the very beginning of the header.
-This is the value stored in `latest` and the link fields, and it lets you know as much as the name itself.[^name-token] On the other hand, we have an *execution token* (`xt` for short), which directly points at the code of a word.
+This is the value stored in `latest` and the link fields, and it lets you know as much as the name of the word itself.[^name-token] On the other hand, we have an *execution token* (`xt` for short), which directly points at the code of a word.
 This is the value we can pass to `execute`, compile into a definition with `,`, or in general do things where only the behavior matters.
-Notice that, due to the variable-length name field, we can only turn a name token into an execution token (`>body ( nt -- xt )`), but not the other way around.
+Notice that, due to the variable-length name field, we can only turn a name token into an execution token (which is what `>body ( nt -- xt )` does), but not the other way around.

-Equipped with this knowledge, we can traverse the dictionary — `exception` saves the value of `latest`, which is the name token of the first word that *isn't* part of the exception context.
-As is typical for Forth control structures, we can just put this value on the stack:
+As we need to know when to stop our traversal, `exception` remembers the value of `latest`, thus saving the name token of the first word that *isn't* part of the exception context.
+Along the same lines as `if` or `begin`, we can just put this value on the stack:

 ```forth
 : exception ( -- dict-pos ) latest @ ;
 ```

-`latest` is also read by `end-exception`, as the very first thing done.
-This is because creating the printing word itself will change the value of `latest`.
+`end-exception` also begins by sampling `latest`, thus establishing the other end of the range through which we'll be iterating.
+Then, `:` is ran to parse the name that comes after `end-exception`, and create an appropriate word header.

 ```forth
 : end-exception ( dict-pos -- ) latest @ :
   ( ... )
 ```

-Note that `:` is not an immediate word, and as such, when it gets called by `end-exception`, it will parse out the token after `end-exception` and begin a definition with that name.

-The first thing this definition needs to do is print its own name.
-Since we'll also need to print the names of other words, let's factor that out.
-`print-name,` will append to the current definition (hence the `,` in the name) the action of printing the name corresponding to a name token:
+One repeating operation the printing word needs to do is printing the name of some word — either the exception name itself, or one of the variables.
+Let's factor that out into `print-name,`, which takes a name token, resolves it into a name with `header-name`, and compiles the action of printing this name.

 ```forth
 : print-name, ( nt -- )
   header-name postpone 2literal postpone type ;
 ```

-`end-exception` then passes the *newly updated* value of `latest` to `print-name,`:
+We can then use it to print the name which `:` just parsed:

 ```forth
 : end-exception ( dict-pos -- ) latest @ :